 It's not so tough.
 Though it's not possible to understand all the fine print, understanding some basic concepts of insurance can go a long way in making a sensible choice.

 First and foremost, get a hang of commonly used terms or policy features in health insurance.
-Each of them pretty much imply the same thing across various plans.
+Each of them pretty much implies the same thing across various plans.
 Most important ones are- premium, sum assured, no claim bonus, room rent, exclusions.
 Let's quickly understand the 5 things one must consider before buying a health insurance plan.

 1. Premium - This is what you pay